felicityblueish/resume-pdf-template/README.md

 # Don't have a resume?

-✅ If you **don't have a resume** readily available, we got you :
+✅ If you **don't have a resume** readily available, we got you:

 **A.** To create a portfolio website now use one of the following ways:
-  1. Visit https://aptifolio.com/upload#prompt to create your portfolio using a prompt about yourself, experience, skills, contact etc. (**Recommended**)
+  1. Visit https://aptifolio.com/upload#prompt to create your portfolio using a prompt about yourself, experience, skills, contact etc, or copy paste your GitHub profile README code or using your LinkedIn bio. (**Recommended**)
   2. Visit LinkedIn to download a resume based on your profile to use it.
   2. Use the resume pdf template we've attached.